It’s All About Community

 If you ask for help, and it doesn’t come, then the natural reaction is not to ask for help again.
 Abraham is emphatic, “Try again.”
 What do entitled people do?
 When they don’t get help, they scream louder.
 So ask again.
 Ask someone else.

 Asking for help is sometimes harder for students from minority and underrepresented communities.
 You feel the responsibility of demonstrating that people like you—students of color, women, Muslims, first generation—can succeed.
 Asking for help is seen as a sign of weakness.
 You don’t want to expose a chink in the armor.
 He acknowledged that if all your peers look like they are doing ok, you don’t want to be the one that looks weak.
-(This is sometimes called the Duck Syndrome, and it is a form of Pluralistic Ignorance.)
+(This is a form of Pluralistic Ignorance.)

 You may be reluctant to ask for help in your department.
 After all, they are the people who make decisions about your future; that is not a place to reveal your fears, concerns or problems.
 This reinforces the importance of Abraham’s first two pieces of advice: develop a mentoring network and a community of support.